Use the Fintoc CLI

 Available resources

-Resources follow the pattern fintoc <resource> <action> [flags].
+Every command follows the pattern fintoc <resource> <action> [flags].
+The CLI supports these resources and actions:

 Make an API request

-The general form is fintoc <resource> <action> [args].
+The general form is fintoc <resource> <action> [flags].
 Run fintoc --help to list available resources, or fintoc <resource> --help for the actions supported on that resource.

 [